mehulagg/gitlab/doc/user/clusters/agent/index.md

 #### One-liner installation

+To perform a one-liner installation, run the command below.
+Make sure to replace:

-Replace the value of `agent-token` below with the token received from the previous step.
-Also, replace `kas-address` with the configured access of the Kubernetes Agent Server:
+- `your-agent-token` with the token received from the previous step.
+- `gitlab-kubernetes-agent` with the namespace also defined in the previous step.
+- `wss://kas.gitlab.example.com` with the configured access of the Kubernetes Agent Server.

 ```shell
 docker run --rm registry.gitlab.com/gitlab-org/cluster-integration/gitlab-agent/cli:latest generate --agent-token=your-agent-token --kas-address=wss://kas.gitlab.example.com --agent-version latest --namespace gitlab-kubernetes-agent | kubectl apply -f -